kdkiss/sports-betting-agents/README.md

 ## Configuration

-Several agents require API keys which should be stored as environment variables.
-Create a `.env` file in the project root containing:
+Several agents require API keys.
+Copy `.env.example` to `.env` and fill in your values:

 ```
 ODDS_API_KEY=your_odds_api_key